 (iii) The employers' business in the organization is substantially similar such that the risks which are grouped are substantially homogeneous;

 (iv) The group of employers consists of at least one hundred members or the aggregate workers' compensation premiums of the members, as determined by the administrator, are estimated to exceed one hundred fifty thousand dollars during the coverage period;

 (v) The formation and operation of the group program in the organization will substantially improve accident prevention and claims handling for the employers in the group;

-(vi) Each employer seeking to enroll in a group for workers' compensation coverage has an industrial insurance account in good standing with the bureau of workers' compensation such that at the time the agreement is processed no outstanding premiums, penalties, or assessments are due from any of the employers.
+(vi) Each employer seeking to enroll in a group for workers' compensation coverage has an account in good standing with the bureau of workers' compensation .
+The administrator shall adopt rules setting forth the criteria by which the administrator will determine whether an employer's account is in good standing.

 (b) If an organization sponsors more than one employer group to participate in group plans established under this section, that organization may submit a single application that supplies all of the information necessary for each group of employers that the organization wishes to sponsor.